Ameritronik/flixiupdates/README.md

 # flixiupdates
-Testing space for Firmware and filesystem updates for Flixi systems
+Testing space for updates to Flixi systems